 If you have obtained a broken leg at work and are worrying about how you’ll manage going forward, especially if you’ve lost out on some of your income then seeking broken leg compensation might allay some of your worries.
 We have a member of staff that has been fully trained to answer each and every call we receive with understanding, discretion and lots of support for you.
 They can offer advice if you call 0800 073 8801 – advice that you can depend on, but that you are not obligated to follow.

-We don’t push our clients into taking action, but we will illustrate to you what you could receive in terms of compensation, as well as explaining no win no fee, and other legal terms and practices that you have questions about.
-Our team can also easily and quickly connect you to solicitors that have much experience in personal injury law, and that can push for the biggest amount of compensation possible for your specific injuries.
+We don’t push our clients into taking action.
+However, we will illustrate to you what you could receive in terms of compensation.
+Furthermore, we explain no win no fee, and other legal terms and practices that you have questions about.
+Our team can also easily and quickly connect you to solicitors that have much experience in personal injury law.
+They can push for the biggest amount of compensation possible for your specific injuries.

 We do invite you to learn more about us and our services before you make the decision on whether to go ahead with our services.
 The testimonials on our site will give you some information but we can give you so much more over the phone.